dainelkoh/Cinderella/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+Distributed under the Cinderella Shoe Copyright Agreement.
+See `License` & `Cinderella Shoe Licensing Agreement` for more information.